Sending Unsolicited Nude Photos Isn't Illegal. Bumble's CEO Wants To Change That.

 Sending unsolicited lewd photos on Bumble gets you immediately banned from the app.
-And yet, until recently, this behaviour wasn't technically illegal.
+And yet, until recently, this behavior wasn't technically illegal.

 Advertisement